awsautomation/dev-picluster/README.md

 ```
 #### 2. Modify the start scripts in the systemd folder

-For each file that begins with "start", modify the following variable for your installation.
+For each file that begins with "start", modify the PICLUSTER_ variables for your installation.

+Example for start-agent.sh.
 ```
 export PICLUSTER_AGENT_PATH="/root/picluster/agent"
 ```